robertodawid/guidelines/_posts/2022-03-18-referencing.md

 ### Tools/Reference management software
-Using a reference management software makes easier to manage references.
-These tools can help you to 1) save time since often writing references is a time consuming process, and 2) help you to format correctly the references according to a specific style.
+Nowadays, adding and managing citations and references has become more practical by using automatic referencing management software.
+These tools can 1) save you time when adding and managing references, a process that can be time-consuming, and 2) allow you to format the references correctly according to a specific style.
-There are several reference management software including commercial license-base, and others are open-freely tools.
-Selecting the programs/tools depends on you, and your specific needs.
-Different management software are listed below.
+Open tools exist in the pool of reference management software, and others require a commercial license.
+Selecting the programs/tools depends on your specific needs or can be influenced by choices adopted in your work team.
+Different management software is listed below.

 + [**EndNote**](https://endnote.com/)